brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 iOS and Mac App Store sample source is available in :code:`swift_package/examples/apps`.
 See :ref:`apple-binary-distribution-label` and :ref:`app-store-readiness-label` for release-preparation notes.
 App runtime support requires matching BrainFlow native frameworks embedded and signed inside the app bundle; App Store builds should not depend on :code:`BRAINFLOW_LIB_DIR` or local development directories.

+For dedicated iOS build, installation, and integration instructions, see :ref:`ios-label`.

 Docker Image
 --------------